Mucyobrian123/Trainees/README.md

-# CRUD Operations for managing Solvit entity
+# CRUD Operations for managing entity